 Purpose To resynchronise databases for normal FailSafe operation.
 Command class Catalogued DATA/BASIC program.
 Syntax TL-REDUAL new_clog {first_clog} Syntax elements new_clog It is the name of empty clean log to which logging on the primary and secondary databases is switched to. first_clog The name of the first clean log to be restored onto the secondary database to bring it into line with the primary.
 The default is the clean log which is active on the primary database prior to switching.
 Restrictions Use is restricted to SYSMAN on the primary database.
 Logging must be enabled. new_clog on the primary must be empty.
 On the secondary it will be created or cleared, if necessary. first_clog and all chained clean logs, since the last back-up, must be available on the secondary database.
 If a clean log is unavailable, or empty, TL-REDUAL prompts for it and waits.
-Caution TL-REDUAL requires a continuous chain of clean logs between first_clog and new_clog.
-Use of TL-STOP followed by a TL-START divides the clean logs into two separate chains.
 Operation TL-REDUAL is entered on the current live database (the primary).
 Its purpose is to restart logging on the secondary database and to bring the partially restored secondary database up to- date with the primary, until the state of both databases is identical (synchronised) and normal FailSafe operation is resumed.
 To do this: